CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 There are a few different ways define color in CartoCSS.
 Here we're demonstrating them by styling a line, but you can use them to color polygons and points too.

 * HTML Color Names
-You can paste these into your CartoCSS or into a CartoDB wizard's color picker: red, maroon, brown, orange, yellow, lime, green, olive, cyan, blue, lightblue, darkblue, purple, magenta, white, silver, gray or grey, black.
+You can paste [these color names](http://www.colors.commutercreative.com/grid/) into your CartoCSS or into a CartoDB wizard's color picker:

 {% highlight css %}
-line-color: yellow;
+line-color: aquamarine;
 {% endhighlight %}

 * Hexadecimal Code